-Jackson Memorial Hospital in affiliation with the University of Miami School of Medicine offers several fellowship opportunities available to Emergency Medicine residents.
+Our alumni have successfully matched into several fellowships including Critical Care, Neuro Critical Care, Ultrasound, EMS, Toxicology, Hyperbarics and Palliative Medicine.
+Jackson Memorial Hospital and University of Miami also offers several fellowship opportunities available to Emergency Medicine residents.

 The Critical Care Medicine service in the Department of Anesthesiology is primarily responsible for the Cardiac Surgery Intensive Care Unit at Jackson Memorial Hospital, Surgical Intensive Care unit at the Veterans Administration Medical Center and the Trauma Intensive Care Unit for Ryder Trauma Center of Jackson Memorial Hospital.